CBernjus/ros-bag-filter/README.md

 # Bag Filtering Script

-This set of scripts help you filter ROS bag files based on custom topics.
+This set of scripts helps you filter ROS bag files based on custom topics.

 1. For each bag a new folder in the current working directory will be created named `BAG_NAME_filtered`.
 2. It saves the filtered data in a new bag file `BAG_NAME_filtered.bag` inside this folder.